Monash-FIT3170/AI_Travel_Plan/README.md

 To add api keys to the aplication do the follwing:

--Create a '.env' file in the server directory
+- create a '.env' file in the server directory
--add the key e.g OPENAIKEY='insert key here'
+- add the key e.g OPENAIKEY='insert key here'

 Great! you've installed everything
 To run the application, you must: